Phylum: Basidiomycota - Class: Agaricomycetes - Order: Agaricales - Family: Mycenaceae

 Synonyms of Mycena pelianthina include Agaricus denticulatus Bolton, Agaricus pelianthinus Fr., Prunulus denticulatus (Bolton) Gray, Prunulus pelianthinus (Fr.)
 Jacq.
 Johnson, Vilgalys & Redhead.

-The specific epithet pelianthina comes from the Latin adjective purum and means pure or clean.
+The specific epithet pelianthina comes from Latin and means 'of a livid blue colour'.

 Cap1.5 to 5cm in diameter when fully mature, the caps are usually pinkish buff to pale lilac Initially bell-shaped, the caps flatten with a slight umbo and eventually the edge turns up to reveal the pale gills.
 When moist, the cap margins are distinctly lined. |